sergiospagnuolo/pollingBR/vignettes/Introduction_pollingBR.md

 `pollingBR` was created to give an easier access to data from the [data repository of electoral polls from Poder360's news website](https://www.poder360.com.br/pesquisas-de-opiniao/api/).
 The package facilitates extraction of information from the open data API - developed by [Volt Data Lab](https://www.voltdata.info/) - of this repository.

+The data has been compiled by Brazilian journalist Fernando Rodrigues and his team for several years and has been the richest repository of polling data in the country.

 The package has **four** main functions, all with similar arguments.
 Each of them correspond to one of the offices for which there are electoral polls in the data repository:

 * `president()` for polls to the Presidency;